schlunma/esmvaltool-dask-paper/README.md

 used in the paper.
 Absolute paths to diagnostic scripts in the recipes need to be adapted so that the paths point to the diagnostic scripts given in this repository.

+- `recipe_section-3-1_multi-model-analysis_*.yml`: Reproduce multi-model
+  analysis presented in Section 3.1 of the paper.
+- `recipe_section-3-2_high-res-model-analysis_*.yml`: Reproduce high-resolution
+  model analysis presented in Section 3.2 of the paper.
+- `_recipe_section-3-3_single-preprocessors_*.yml`: Reproduce individual
+  preprocessor analysis presented in Section 3.3 of the paper.

+*Note*: Different recipes for the different ESMValTool versions exist to account for small API changes between ESMValTool v2.8.0 and v2.11.0.